News

 Each AI system must be assessed to determine whether it falls under one of the prohibited practices.
 The European Commission reviews this list annually, which means additional practices could be added or removed in the coming years.

-It is crucial to determine as soon as possible whether prohibited AI practices exist within your organization.
-If so, you may face hefty fines—up to €35 million or 7% of annual global turnover.
+It is crucial to determine as soon as possible whether prohibited AI practices exist within your organisation.
+If so, you may face hefty fines, up to €35 million or 7% of annual global turnover.
 The fact that there is not yet a designated supervisory authority does not mean that no action can be taken.
 These prohibitions have been directly applicable since 2 February 2025, and a violation constitutes a legal infringement.
-Individuals or organizations that suffer harm as a result may already initiate legal proceedings.[1]
+Individuals or organisations that suffer harm as a result may already initiate legal proceedings.[1]

-If your organization needs assistance in carrying out these steps, the Holla AI team offers the AI scan.
+If your organisation needs assistance in carrying out these steps, the Holla AI team offers the AI scan.
 Do you have questions about this?
 Please contact us.
-We are happy to assist you—and stay tuned for future articles in this blog series.
+We are happy to assist you, and stay tuned for future articles in this blog series.